nicross/sea/docs/ROADMAP.md

 This document outlines upcoming changes for post-jam releases.

 ## Planned versions
+## v1.4.1
+- Improve handling of slopes
+- Improve access hotkey alerts
+- Add velocity to status screen
+- Toggle to enable background (on by default)

 ## v1.5.0 - Deep update
 - Underwater terrain voxelization
   - Object with 3D coordinates, boolean solid property, and eventually other attributes